Andrei Blaier

 Andrei Blaier (15 May 1933 – 1 December 2011) was a Romanian film director and screenwriter.
 His 1958 film The Ball was entered into the 1st Moscow International Film Festival.

+Biography

+Early life and education

-Born in Bucharest, he graduated in 1956 from the I.L.
+Born in Bucharest, he attended the Ion Luca Caragiale High School and then graduated in 1956 from the I.L.
 Caragiale Institute of Theatre and Film Arts.

+Award

-Blaier was awarded the National Order of Faithful Service, Knight rank.
+In 2002, Blaier was awarded the National Order of Faithful Service, Knight rank.

+Death

 He died in 2011 in Bucharest and was buried at the Bellu Catholic Cemetery.